Russia says military force against N.Korea should be excluded

-UNITED NATIONS (Reuters) - Russia's deputy U.N. envoy on Wednesday said military force should not be considered against North Korea and also called for a halt to the deployment of a U.S. missile defense system in South Korea.
+UNITED NATIONS, July 5 (Reuters) - Russia's deputy U.N. envoy on Wednesday said military force should not be considered against North Korea and also called for a halt to the deployment of a U.S. missile defense system in South Korea.

 "The possibility of taking military measures to resolve the problems of the Korean peninsula should be excluded," said Deputy Russian U.N.
 Ambassador Vladimir Safronkov.
 "We express our support to the idea of North and South Korea engaging in dialogue and consultations."